Understanding your risk

 - Autoimmune conditions

-Our Oncology team offers comprehensive cancer risk assessments and hereditary cancer genetics evaluation programs to help you identify your risk.
+Our oncology team offers comprehensive cancer risk assessments and hereditary cancer genetics evaluation programs to help you identify your risk.
 Start our online hereditary assessment now ›

 - A painless lump in the neck, armpit or groin.

 If you visit your physician about a persistent lump or other relevant systems, they will begin by performing a medical history check and physical exam.
 They will closely examine the lymph nodes and other areas of the body that are a part of the lymphatic system.

 If your doctor decides there is reason for further examination, they will order the following tests: